Calling of a new Parliament

 Election of Commons Deputy Speakers

-Following a general election and election or re-election of the Commons Speaker, the election of Deputy Speakers will take place.
+Following a general election and election or re-election of the Commons Speaker, the election of Deputy Speakers takes place.

 The Speaker notifies the House of Commons of the arrangements for the election.
 The election of Deputy Speakers is by secret ballot.